csae1152/FractalSlowDownTransformation/README.md

 # FractalSlowDownTransformation
-A novel algorithm for fractal dimension reduction.
+A novel algorithm for fractal dimension reduction in the context of backpropagation.

 https://farmdiagnosis.herokuapp.com/ is implemted here.